micheledusi/Deckz/src/view/format.typ

     )
   }
 }

-#let render-card-inline(card) = render-card("inline", card)

-#let render-card-mini(card) = render-card("mini", card)

-#let render-card-small(card) = render-card("small", card)

-#let render-card-medium(card) = render-card("medium", card)

-#let render-card-large(card) = render-card("large", card)

-#let render-card-square(card) = render-card("square", card)

 #import "@preview/suiji:0.4.0" as suiji // Random numbers library

-// Render function to view cards in different formats.
+/// Render function to view cards in different formats.
-// This function allows you to specify the format of the card to be rendered.
+/// This function allows you to specify the format of the card to be rendered.
-// Available formats include: inline, mini, small, medium, large, and square.
+/// Available formats include: inline, mini, small, medium, large, and square.
-//
+///
+/// ```side-by-side
+/// #deckz.render("10S")
+/// #deckz.render(format: "large", "8C")
+/// #deckz.render(format: "mini", "KH")
+/// ```
+///
+/// -> content
+#let render(
-// - 'card': The code of the card you want to represent.
+  /// The code of the card you want to represent. -> string card,
-// - 'format': The selected format (inline, mini, small, medium, large, and square).
-Default value is "medium".
+  /// The selected format (inline, mini, small, medium, large, and square).
+Default value is "medium". -> string
+  format: "medium",
-// - 'noise': The amount of "randmness" in the placement and rotation of the card.
+  /// The amount of "randomness" in the placement and rotation of the card.
 Default value is "none" or "0", which corresponds to no variations.
 A value of 1 corresponds to a "standard" amount of noise, according to Deckz style.
-Higher values might produce crazy results, handle with care.
+Higher values might produce crazy results, handle with care. -> float | none
+  noise: none,
-#let render(card, format: "medium", noise: none) = {
+) = {
   if noise == none or noise <= 0 {
     // No Noise
     return render-card(format, card)